DinahAnsari/Diabetics-prediction/README.md

 - Train and evaluate a selected model (SVM, KNN, AdaBoost) with tunable hyperparameters.
 - Display metrics (Accuracy, Sensitivity, Specificity), a Confusion Matrix, ROC Curve (when probabilities are available), and AdaBoost Feature Importance.
 - Allow manual entry of patient measurements to get an instant prediction with probability.
+- Compare SVM, KNN, and AdaBoost side-by-side in a grouped bar chart of Accuracy, Sensitivity, and Specificity.

 ## Sidebar controls (left panel)